tari-labs/tari-university/src/preface/style-guide.md

 ### Figures and Tables

 The use of captions, as well as figure and table numbering, is optional.
-If you choose to use numbering and captions, these guidelines will assist in ensuring consistency in TLU layout:
+If you choose to use numbering and captions, these guidelines will help to promote consistency in TLU layout:

 - Number figures and tables in each section sequentially, with the table caption above the table and the figure caption below the figure.
 - Type figure and table captions in upper and lower-case (title case).
 - Type Figure x: or Table X: before the caption, as applicable.
 - Center figures and tables on the page.
 - Place figures and tables as soon as possible after they are first referred to in the text.
-The text reference, if figure and table numbering is not used, would then be "the following figure..." or "the following table...".
+The text reference, if figure and table numbering is not used, would then be "the following figure..." or "the following table...."
 This helps to avoid confusion.